magi8101/bookstore-management/README.md

-# Writing the improved README content to a file so it can be downloaded.

 # 📚 Bookstore App - PyQt6

 A simple **Bookstore app** built with **PyQt6** and **SQLite**.
 The app lets users search for books by title, view their prices, and calculate the total cost for a specified quantity.